 There has never been a better time to have a pension plan.
-If you still need convincing that saving into a tax advantaged personal pension is a great way to save for your retirement or ‘life after work’, Niall Sharry, a Chartered Financial Planner from Acumen Financial Planning explains some of the myths.
+If you still need convincing that saving into a tax advantaged personal pension is a great way to save for your retirement or ‘life after work’, Bill Saunders, a Certified Financial Planner from Acumen Financial Planning explains some of the myths.

 Myth No 1 – If I die young, my pension dies with me

 This is absolutely not the case.
 With virtually all modern personal pensions, if you die before taking your pension, the entire fund is passed to whomever you choose.
 And if you die before age 75, the fund is paid tax free, whether paid out as a lump sum or as income via Drawdown.
 This is also true if you have already started to draw your pension and die before age 75 the fund is still able to pass to your chosen beneficiaries.
 If you die after 75, an individual beneficiary is taxed at their marginal rate on income or on a lump sum.
 The fund can also be paid to a trust as a lump sum, although it would be paid minus a 45% tax charge applies.
 However, a better option in many cases would be to receive the lump sum as a pension fund, then any income drawn is only taxed at the beneficiary’s marginal rate.

 Myth No 2 - pensions are risky

 They really do not have to be.
 If you wish, you can benefit from all the tax advantages that pensions enjoy, but invest purely in a cash fund, which cannot fall in value.
 There is no rule saying you have to invest in the stockmarket, although bearing in mind their long-term nature, that is a good strategy in many cases.

 The vast majority of personal pension plans available in UK today have typical annual management charges of 1% per annum or less.
 Competition has intensified in recent years and there has been pressure from government, which has resulted in reductions in charges.
 Do remember though that, just as with many other things in life, cheaper does not always mean better.